tutorial

 ROS 2 managed nodes open new horizons for everyone’s robotics development.
 By helping developers monitor their ROS nodes and ensure that they are correctly configured and activated, lifecycle nodes can improve the overall predictability and reliability of our robotics systems.

-If you have any questions, feel free to reach out in our Slack community.
+If you have any questions, feel free to reach out in our Discord community.
 You can also learn more about ROS and Foxglove by checking out our other tutorials.

 Get started for free